NeuralCoder3/synthesis_comparison/sort_comparison/ReadMe.md

 `cassioneri 15 v2` is also very fast but does not work on negative numbers.

 The manual branchless approach (shown below) is competitive to the other implementations (with a slight slowdown compared to alphadev depending on the benchmark).
+The std sort is surprisingly bad which might be due to an overhead (that would need partial evaluation to be resolved).

 Branchless implementation:
 ```C